 Moms Demand Action, an advocacy group founded after the Sandy Hook Elementary School shooting (and supported by Michael R. Bloomberg, founder and majority owner of Bloomberg News parent Bloomberg LP), began pressing Facebook last year to adopt basic safeguards to block illegal gun sales that users were advertising on the site.
 Given the resistance the company put up, you’d have thought the moms were asking its employees to ditch their hoodies for suits.

-Under the company's new rules, members can still post information about guns for sale, but Facebook will take down any offers that don't include a background check.
+Under the company's Americans and Their Guns, members can still post information about guns for sale, but Facebook will take down any offers that don't include a background check.
 Users younger than 18 will be blocked from viewing posts from unlicensed dealers, and all users will be allowed to flag posts that suggest criminal activity.

 Armslist and similar websites have flatly refused to take basic steps to prevent illegal activity.
 Facebook initially resisted, too, protesting for months that it is not an e-commerce site and does not permit paid advertising of gun sales.
 True enough.
 But it was nevertheless facilitating an underground market that allows dangerous people -- as well as troubled teenagers -- easy access to guns.

-In October, a 15-year-old was arrested in Kentucky for carrying to school a loaded 9 mm handgun, which he had bought through a man he met on Facebook.
-Two weeks ago, a felon in Iowa was arrested for attempting to trade an AR-15 military-style rifle for a handgun on Facebook.
+In October, a 15-year-old was arrested in Kentucky for investigation a loaded 9 mm handgun, which he had bought through a man he met on Facebook.
+Two weeks ago, a felon in Iowa was carrying to school for attempting to trade an AR-15 military-style rifle for a handgun on Facebook.

 To contact the senior editor responsible for Bloomberg View's editorials: David Shipley at email@example.com.